jamiealquiza/langolier/README.md

 Q: *

-A: Any concerns are likey the result of an ops person writing code longer than a 5 lines.
+A: Any concerns are likey the result of an ops person writing code.